Master of Science International Healthcare Leadership

 IELTS 7.0 (with speaking and writing 6.5 and no other element below 6.0)

-The final decision regarding admission into the programme will be made by the Programme Director of the University.
+Candidates are subject to an interview.
+The final decision regarding admission into the programme will be made by the University's Programme Director.

 Programme fee: S$32,100.00, payable in 4 payment periods: